 Patricia Churchland, who founded the philosophical school of thought known as neurophilosophy, has also been a tremendous influence on me.
 For those who don’t know, neurophilosophers are philosophers who take the findings of neuroscience and apply them to traditional philosophical questions, such as how do we gain knowledge, do we have free will, etc. Neurophilosophy is different from the philosophy of neuroscience, as the latter is related to foundational issues in neuroscience itself while the former is a method of answering philosophical questions.

 Jesse Prinz, who is Hume reborn as a rockstar, is also influential.
-On the science side, my biggest influences are William James, Michael Graziano, Lisa Feldman Barrett, Antonio Damasio, and Charles Darwin
+On the science side, my biggest influences are Charles Darwin, B.F.
+Skinner, Lisa Feldman Barrett, and Russell Poldrack

 M: Let’s talk about consciousness for a moment.
 Your view on this topic is somewhat less mainstream, is that correct?